 Nature - Yukon Territory

-Guide outfitters employ licenced guides to assist in providing guiding services.
-Guide outfitters set their own guiding fees.
-It is suggested that you write to several guide outfitters in the area of your choice to obtain full particulars regarding the species of game available, the recommended period to hunt, rates, services provided, and reservations.
+Numerous wildlife outfitters in the province employ licensed guides to provide guiding services; they set their own fees.
+It is advisable to contact several guide outfitters to obtain details regarding the types of game and hunting available, the recommended time of year to hunt, rates, reservations and any other services provided.